Manojbhat09/nanoVLA/README.md

 - **Multiple datasets**: LIBERO-Long, LIBERO-90, spatial/object tasks
 - **Proven approach**: Based on SimpleVLA-RL (97.6 points on LIBERO-Long)
 - **Scalable**: Single-node or multi-node GPU support

+### Framework Features

+**Universal VLM Integration System:**
+The framework provides a sophisticated factory pattern that enables seamless integration of diverse Vision-Language Models.
+Each VLM is wrapped with a standardized adapter that exposes consistent interfaces while preserving model-specific optimizations.

+**Intelligent Transfer Learning Engine:**
+Based on extensive empirical analysis, the framework can automatically selects optimal transfer learning strategies for each VLM type.
+This includes decisions about layer freezing, learning rate scheduling, and gradient accumulation patterns.

+**Reinforcement Learning Integration:**
+Built-in support for outcome-based reinforcement learning through integration with SimpleVLA-RL framework.
+This enables models to improve through environmental interaction beyond supervised fine-tuning.

+**Production-Ready Architecture:**
+The framework follows enterprise software engineering practices including comprehensive type annotations, protocol-based interfaces, and extensive testing coverage to ensure reliability in research and production environments.

+**Extensible Component System:**
+Modular architecture enables researchers to experiment with novel fusion strategies, action representations, and training methodologies while maintaining compatibility with the broader framework.

 ## Documentation and Examples